rust-lang/rfcs/text/0000-zero-page-optimization.md

 This change should be transparent for most users; the following description is targeted at people dealing with FFI or unsafe.

-The recently stabilized `NonNull` type will have more strict requirements: the pointer must be not in the null page. `NonNull::dangling` will be deprecated in favor of this optimization.

-During the migration, we should migrate the impact with a crater run.
-If changing the behavior directly is unacceptable, then we'll have to create a new type instead.

-`&T`, `&mut T`, `NonNull<T>` will have the same ranging semantics: they will not take any value inside the zero page.
-We will optimize the layout of an enumeration in a way similar to before, except that we will allow discriminants of up to the zero page size (typically 4095).
+A new type, `Shared<T>` is (re-)introduced: `Shared<T>` wraps a `*mut T` and must store a pointer to valid memory allocated for the correct type.
+This allows the compiler to assume that the pointer is not inside the zero page, plus it allows further optimization to be implemented like using the lower bits of the pointer by exploiting the alignment requirement.

+`&T`, `&mut T`, `Shared<T>` will have the same ranging semantics, as described above.
+Plus, the following optimizations will also be done:

+- These types will be ZST if `T` is ZST.
+An arbitrary constant is returned as the inner raw pointer. `0` is a good candidate here because we don't actually store it, we don't have to worry about it conflicting with the optimization.
+- These types will be inhabitable if `T` is inhabitable.

 Also, attempts to compress discriminants will be performed: which means, an `Option<Option<&T>>` will be flattened internally, so its layout will be similar